faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

 2. In the **deployment** section, ensure that your model deployment **my-gpt-model** is selected.

-3. In the **Setup** area, The default system message is set to *You are an AI assistant that helps people find information*.
+3. In the **Setup** area, the default system message is set to *You are an AI assistant that helps people find information*.

 4. In the **Chat session**, submit the following queries, and review the responses: